“When Brian took on a project and any volunteer work he did, he put his all into it and gave it his heart and soul.” -Sue Moore

 How to Apply

-Applications for our 2024 program are now open.
-Completed application forms can be submitted to MSA Interim President Butch Dalton at butch@miramichisalmon.ca.
-The application deadline is March 8, 2024.
+Applications for our 2025 program are now open.
+Completed application forms can be submitted to MSA President Butch Dalton at butch@miramichisalmon.ca.
+The application deadline is March 8, 2025.